 There is no permanent population in the Territory.
 The UK has a presence in the Territory mainly provided by:

-- the British Antarctic Survey, who operate 3 scientific stations and two ice-strengthened Royal Research Ships
+- the British Antarctic Survey, who operate 3 scientific stations and an ice-strengthened Royal Research Ship

 - the UK Antarctic Heritage Trust who manage the historical base at Port Lockroy

 - the Royal Navy’s ice patrol ship, HMS Protector

 Find out more about the UK’s activity in the Territory.